Android SDK+ Integration Guide

-Update your gradle file to include the necessary dependencies for the SDK:
+Update your Gradle file to include the necessary dependencies:

 - build.gradle.kts